Complaints Policy concerning Examinations

-The date of issue of this policy is July 2018.
-This policy will be reviewed annually
+The date of issue of this policy is January 2022.
+This policy will be reviewed annually.

 2. Definition of a complaint

 A complaint is defined as an expression of dissatisfaction about the provision of an examination or any other service provided by the awarding organisation or its representatives.
-A complaint is not defined as an appeal unless it concerns the decisions made by an individual Assessor, Examiner or Moderator, or a breach of examination or moderation procedures (please see Appeals Policy for the grounds for Appeal).
+A complaint is not defined as an appeal unless it concerns the decisions made by an individual Examiner, or a breach of examination procedures (please see Appeals Policy for the grounds for Appeal).

 3. Who can complain?

 Anyone who seeks or receives a service from UKAdance or its representatives may lodge a complaint under this Policy.
 Matters of concern may be raised individually or collectively and candidates, teachers or centre representatives should feel assured that they will not encounter any disadvantage having lodged a complaint in good faith.

 Where there is reason to believe that a complaint is vexatious or malicious, the matter will be referred to the relevant person who may decide to reject the complaint without full consideration of its merits.
 Reasons will be given as to why the complaint is considered to be an abuse of process.

 In the event of uncertainty about the scope of the Policy or if general advice is required on the most appropriate way to pursue a complaint, the candidate should contact UKAdance in the first instance for clarification.
 All stages of the Complaints procedure are internal proceedings.